How to Create A Facebook Page

 For newbies, it can be confusing to figure out how to find Facebook Pages.
 Facebook changes its interface and appearance on a regular basis, and things tend to get re-named or move around.
 This happened once again in 2012, when Facebook completely re-organized the sidebar as well as the Pages listing.

 On your main wall, look at the left hand column for a section of icons called "Pages."
 Hover over the title, "Pages," and it will be clickable while displaying the word "More" to the right of it.
 Once clicked, you'll be taken to a full list of your owned Facebook Pages, with a button on the upper right that says "+ Create a Page."

-Go directly to the Facebook Page creation wizard by clicking this link.
+Go directly to the Facebook Page creation wizard visiting facebook.com/pages, and find the link "Create Page" on the upper-right area of the next area.
 Onward to more tutorial goodness!